salehairum/DevLog/README.md

 # DevLog Mini Project

 ### Backend
-To be able to run the backend, run the following command to download libraries
+To be able to run the backend, run the following commands to download libraries
 ```sh
 cd backend
 python -m venv venv